Joe Betts-LaCroix: Biotechnology & biomedicine

-In 2013 Betts-LaCroix cofounded Vium, which has raised $33M to accelerate the development of new medical therapies by automating in-vivo research.
+In 2013, Betts-LaCroix cofounded Vium, which has raised $33M to accelerate the development of new medical therapies by automating in-vivo research.
 Vium launched publicly in 2016, and was later acquired by Recursion in 2020.

 Betts-LaCroix is also a biotech angel investor in such companies as StemCentrx, Recursion Pharma and Spring Discovery, as well as a part-time contributor at Y Combinator.

-In 2022 Betts-LaCroix cofounded Retro Biosciences, which emerged out of stealth with $180 million in funding from OpenAI CEO Sam Altman to focus on extending healthy human lifespans.
+In 2020, Betts-LaCroix cofounded Retro Biosciences, which emerged out of stealth with $180 million in funding from OpenAI CEO Sam Altman to focus on extending healthy human lifespans.
+Retro works on autophagy, the rejuvenation of blood plasma and on partial cell reprogramming.